derzaarsad/advanced_lane_finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in my code in './examples/example.ipynb' in the methode 'measure_curvature()'.
+I did this in my code in './examples/example.ipynb' in the methode `measure_curvature()`.
 I calculate the radius of the curvature using the tutorial at https://www.intmath.com/applications-differentiation/8-radius-curvature.php.
 First of all, we need the polynomial equation of the lanes to calculate the radius using the method described in the tutorial.
 Actually, we already calculated the polynomial equation of the lanes on the previous step, however the calculated polynomial was fitted to coordinate of points in pixel instead of meter as we need.
 To get the result in meter, we have to estimate the pixel displacement in meter unit.
 In this project I used ym_per_pix = 30/720 and xm_per_pix = 3.7/700 as a meter per pixel estimation.